balena-io/docs/pages/learn/deploy/offline-updates.md

 ```

 Read more about how the process can work better for your usecase in the [offline updates](https://balena.io/blog/offline-updates-make-it-easier-to-update-balena-devices-without-the-internet) blog.
-Here's an [example project](https://github.com/balena-io-example/offline-updates/) to demonstrate offline updates for offline devices with user data mounted on external storage media persisting between hostOS and application updates.

 [named volumes]: /learn/develop/multicontainer/#named-volumes
 [persistent-logging]: /reference/OS/configuration/#persistentlogging